Schizophrenia

 Schizophreniform disorder

-Meets all the clinical criteria for schizophrenia BUT symptoms last less than 6 months (but greater than one month) Diagnose and manage just like schizophrenia with atypical antipsychotics.
-May need to be hospitalized acutely.
-Diagnosis shifts to schizophrenia if the patient has not recovered and still meets the criteria after 6 months.
-Not all patients progress to schizophrenia (about 50%)
+Meets all the clinical criteria for schizophrenia, but symptoms last less than 6 months (but greater than one month).
+It is diagnosed and managed as schizophrenia with atypical antipsychotics.
+Patients may need to be hospitalised acutely.
+The diagnosis shifts to schizophrenia if the patient has not recovered and still meets the criteria after 6 months.
+About 50% of patients progress to schizophrenia.

 Brief Psychotic Episode

-Meets all the clinical criteria for schizophrenia BUT symptoms last for less than 1 month.
-Hospitalization if the patient is acutely psychotic.
+Meets all the clinical criteria for schizophrenia, but symptoms last for less than 1 month.
+Hospitalisation may be needed if the patient is acutely psychotic.
 Atypical antipsychotics are the mainstay.
-Benzoz may be useful.
-Diagnosis shifts to schizophreniform disorder if the patient has not recovered and still meets criteria after 1 month.
+Benzodiazepines may also be useful.
+The diagnosis shifts to schizophreniform disorder if the patient has not recovered and still meets criteria after 1 month.

 • Adjustment disorder vs Brief Psychotic Episode